Before we get on to the technologies:

 - Pumped storage hydroelectricity

-- Hydrogen electrolysis and storage
+- Hydrogen electrolysis and storage (described on next page)

 - Thermal storage (usually for heating applications but can also be used for winter electrical energy generation)